Vaishnavi-the-Analyst/AtliQ-Reports/README.md

 ## Report Links
 Customer Performance Report <>
 Market Performance and Sales Targets Comparison Report <>
-Profit and Loss Reports by Fiscal Year and Months <>
+Profit and Loss Reports by Fiscal Year <>
+Profit and Loss Reports by Months <>
 Profit and Loss Reports by Markets <>